otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/01-php-basics/01-php-basics.md

 ### Error Handling

 Firstly, we must answer the following questions:
-- What is an exception?
+- What is an error?

   An unexpected result that cannot be handled by the program itself.
 Errors are resolved by fixing the program.
 An example of error is an infinite loop.

+- What is an exception?

   An exception is an unexpected result that can be handled by the program itself.
 An example of an exception is opening a file that does not exist.

   **How do we handle this?** by either creating the file or giving the option to select a file from your file system.

 - Why exception handling?

   Avoid unexpected results that can annoy end users and improving security by not exposing information which malicious may use.